 Each claim period will be dated from the date of the original claim e.g. if the claim is made on the 7th of the month then each subsequent claim period will start on the 7th of the month and the amounts will not be varied because individual months are of a different length in terms of the number of days in them.

-Claims will normally be continuous so long as the claimant is eligible.
-Therefore a new claim will no longer need to be made when a tenancy starts if the tenant is already claiming Universal Credit.
+Claims will normally be continuous so long as the claimant is eligible so a new claim will not need to be made for a new tenancy if the tenant is already claiming Universal Credit.
 Instead it will be notified as a change in certain circumstances.

 Claimants are then interviewed by Jobcentre staff.
-A key element of the interview is to steer the claimant towards work but the interview also looks at issues relating to the UC claim
+A key element of the interview is to steer the claimant towards work but the interview also looks at issues relating to the Universal Credit claim

-The default position would be the same as under LHA in that the tenant will be paid Universal Credit direct but with the important difference that it is paid as a single payment including the housing costs element for rent.
+The default position is the same as under LHA where the tenant is paid Universal Credit directly.
+The important difference that it is paid as a single payment including the housing costs element for rent.
 Any other arrangement will be treated as an alternative payment arrangement.